karimz1/imgcompress/ReadMe.md

 - **Batch & Single File Processing**: Process entire directories or individual images effortlessly.
 - **Logging Options**: Choose between human-readable text or structured JSON output.
 - **Seamless Automation**: Perfect for use in CI/CD pipelines or standalone workflows.
+- **NEW Modern Web UI**: An intuitive web interface for easy image compression without the command line.

 ------